About

 Regional Golf Development Initiative

-Supporting Regional Golf - Australia’s Only Architect-Led Regional Development Program
+Supporting Regional Golf - Australia’s Only Architect-Led Regional Development Programme

-Lyne is the only golf course architect in Australia offering dedicated support to regional clubs through her LMGD Regional Golf Development Initiative.
-This program provides planning services to regional clubs at reduced rates, recognising their vital role as community assets.
+Specialised support for regional clubs through the LMGD Regional Golf Development Initiative, offering professional planning services at reduced rates to recognise their vital role as community assets.

 Early Career